-- 1. You will receive detailed instructions (via instructional videos) on how to complete the assessment. - 2.
-You will don the PPE including gloves, a hardhat with chin strap, and safety glasses.
-Additionally, you will wear a body belt and positioning strap. - 3.
-You will stand on pole steps and the belt and strap will be attached to the pole.
+- 1. You will receive detailed instructions on how to complete the assessment. - 2.
+You will don the PPE including gloves, a hardhat with chin strap, and safety glasses. - 3.
+You will stand in front of the substation steel structure (truss).